opentargets/ot-release-metrics/docs/evidence-string-comparison.md

 # Protocol for comparing evidence strings

 ## Overview
-Comparing two sets of evidence strings is an important measure of control in several situations:
-* Running the same code on different inputs to see if the data changes make sense;
-* Running different versions of code on the same input to see if code changes do not cause regressions;
-* In case of Ensembl/VEP version changes: running the _same_ code on the _same_ inputs, but using different VEP releases, to see if it causes any breaking changes.

-Since evidence strings are in JSON format, running a naive diff on them will be close to meaningless.
-This protocol attempts to provide an improvement on that by performing pre- and postprocessing and generating user-friendly output files and summary statistics.
+Comparing two sets of evidence strings can be a useful control measure for validating changes in source data and/or processing code to ensure there are no regressions, such as unexpected losses of a subset of the evidence strings.
+However, since the evidence strings are in JSON format, they require some preprocessing to run a meaningful diff.
+This protocol performs it and generates user-friendly output files and summary statistics.

+The scripts for running this comparison are located in the [`compare-evidence-strings`](../compare-evidence-strings) subdirectory.
 The functionality supported by the current version of the protocol:

 * Preprocess to make the diffs less noisy
   - Ensure stable sort order
   - Sort keys lexicographically in each evidence string
-  - Remove uninformative fields which change frequently and do not constitute a meaningful difference (currently it's "validated_against_schema_version" and "date_asserted")
 * Classify the evidence string into categories
   - Using the association fields (currently it's association fields specific to our data), it splits the evidence strings into non-unique (in at least one comparison set) and unique.
   - For unique evidence strings, a one-to-one mapping between old and new sets is established, and they are separated into "deleted", "common", and "new".